n-lina/n-lina/README.md

 -  reading, writing
 -  hiking, travelling

-Though diverse, my interests and experiences are all unified by a love for learning, innovating, and exploring.
+<pre>Though diverse, my interests and experiences are unified by a love for learning, innovating, and exploring.  </pre>

-📫 Let's connect — I can't wait to learn from you.
+ <pre>📫 Let's connect — I can't wait to learn from you. </pre>
 -  [LinkedIn](https://www.linkedin.com/in/nlina/)
 -  [Email](linanguyen@alumni.ubc.ca)
 <!--